Hemakuma/cisco-dc-automation/LabGuide/section-6-3-jenkins.md

 In the Server world, Jenkins can be used to perform the typical build server work, such as doing continuous/official/nightly builds, run tests, or perform some repetitive batch tasks.

-In the network world, we can use it to automatic push network configuration to network devices.
-This is little known application of Jenkins but we will be explore little bit deeper how we can use Jenkins to help with network automation.
+In the network world, we can use it to automatically deploy network configuration to network devices.
+This is little unknown application of Jenkins but we will be explore little bit deeper how we can use Jenkins to help with network automation.

 ### Exercise-1
 #### Update the hosts file
-1. Open another terminal window and navigate to training folder
+1. Open another terminal window and navigate to `training` folder
 2. source `source source.docker`
 3. Find out the ip address of your `nxosv` switch.  you can login into the switch and type `show ip int brief vrf  management`.
 Note down the ip.
 4. Update the `/etc/hosts` files on the jenkins server  since we are not using dns.
 This will allow jenkins server to be able to resolve the names of our switches that are referenced inside the ansible playbook